adhamera/Plant_App/README.md

 #### 3.0👽

 - Users can view directions to nearby plant shops on a map
 - Twilio API to send plant watering reminders
 - User authentication features
+- Add Yelp API to map so users can view closest plant shops with zipcode and read plant shop reviews.
 - Users can delete plant notes